 Pismo Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 8,162 people and two constituent neighborhoods, Pismo Beach is the 449th largest community in California.
+With a population of 8,168 people and two constituent neighborhoods, Pismo Beach is the 449th largest community in California.

 Pismo Beach home prices are not only among the most expensive in California, but Pismo Beach real estate also consistently ranks among the most expensive in America.

+Pismo Beach is a somewhat ethnically-diverse city.
 The people who call Pismo Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pismo Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Pismo Beach include German, Italian, Irish, and Portuguese.
+The greatest number of Pismo Beach residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Pismo Beach include German, English, Irish, Italian, and Portuguese.

 The most common language spoken in Pismo Beach is English.
 Other important languages spoken here include Spanish and Polish.